Abdel-Raouf/algs4/README.md

 # algs4
 Unofficial Full exercise solutions for Algorithms, 4th edition textbook.

+### Notes
+I will finish all the exercises in exercise number order.

+If you find a mistake, you are welcomed to point out.

 ### Chapters
 * [Chapter 1: Fundamentals](Chapter%201) introduces a scientific and engineering basis for comparing algorithms and making predictions.
 It also includes our programming model.
 * [Chapter 2: Sorting](Chapter%202) considers several classic sorting algorithms, including insertion sort, mergesort, and quicksort.
 It also features a binary heap implementation of a priority queue.